 him in Genesis 3,17-19,

 “Cursed is the ground because of you.”
-When He said that, he meant that Adam and his wife
+When He said that, he meant that Adam's and his wife's fault

 that the earth was still under Satan's curse.
 They rejected God’s purpose for themselves, the land

-remained cursed, and God made them accountable for it.
+remained cursed, and God blamed them for it.
 This also means God

 made man from dust that was cursed, and then breathed a perfect spirit